Wheel2Motor/cg-in-any-language/vimscript/README.md

 * In terminal

   Open your terminal, and enter the following code, vim will produce images and then close automatically.
   ```cmd
   vim main.vim -u NONE -S main.vim
   ```
 * In active vim instance

   Open `main.vim` and enter `:so %<CR>`, vim will produce images and then close automatically.

-  If you don't want it to close automatically, just comment the `exit` at the end of the code.
+  If you don't want vim close itself automatically, just comment the `exit` at the end of the code.